 Those who are paid first responders, or who are rendering emergency aid for pay, are not protected under Good Samaritan laws.
 They are expected to do their jobs correctly and they have a legal duty to assist, so they are not considered Good Samaritans.
 If they are negligent in the performance of their job, the harmed individual may be able to collect damages.

-State laws vary in how much protection is provided and who is protected.
+State laws, such as the good samaritan law Georgia and others, vary in how much protection is provided and who is protected.
 The Georgia Legislature enacted its first Good Samaritan statute in 1962.
 Since then, the law has undergone various updates and additions.

 Now, Georgia’s Good Samaritan law, protects anyone, including doctors and “any other person licensed to render ancillary serves…who in good faith renders emergency care at the scene of an accident or emergency,” who does not charge for these services.
 The person will not be held liable for their acts or omissions in providing the emergency care.
 Whether emergency care is applied “in good faith” is interpreted on a case to case basis.